proc7ts/fun-events/README.md

 #### `instead`

-A DOM event listener registrar derived from this one that registers listeners to invoke instead of default action.
+An `OnDomEvent` sender derived from this one that registers listeners to invoke instead of the default action.

 It invokes an `Event.preventDefault()` method prior to calling the registered listeners.